 Your kitchen sink is going to have a few significant differences from your bathroom sink.
 In the kitchen, choose from the main sink (where the majority of your tasks will be done) or a bar sink (a complementary sink that’s smaller, but can still accommodate virtually any job).
 Laundry sinks are also a huge help as an auxiliary fixture in the garage laundry room.

 In both the kitchen and the bathroom, there are a few methods of installation that are more popular than others.
-In the kitchen, apron, drop-in, self-rimming, and under mount are the most used installation types.
-And in the bathroom, drop-in, pedestal, self-rimming, under mount, vessel, and wall-mounts are the most popular
+In the kitchen, apron, drop-in, and undermount are the most used installation types.
+And in the bathroom, drop-in, pedestal, undermount, vessel, and wall-mounts are the most popular.

 There are no typical measurements for bathroom sinks—it just depends on the shape of the sink.
 Kitchen sinks, on the other hand, come in a variety of configurations and sizes—depending on what your needs are.
 Single-basin sinks provide the most unimpeded space for all your kitchen sink tasks.